 As part of our phased return to providing training services, we will prioritise those who have their own training facilities and where risk assessments indicate the urgent need to do so.
 We will review the governmental information with regard to restrictions and any new public health advice on a weekly basis.
 Any updates to our plans for a phased return will appear on this webpage.
 If you’d like to discuss any potential booking please get in touch.

-We realise that, as a care provider, you may have an urgent need to continue to train new recruits if you have your own PBM trainers but would wish to stress that this would be your decision and should be an exceptional activity.
+We realise that, as a care provider, you may have an urgent need to continue to train new recruits if you have your own PBM trainers.
 If you feel that such training is unavoidable, having balanced the risk of infection against the risk of injury, we would recommend that you teach in very small groups and ensure that all current personal hygiene recommendations are fully implemented.
 All participants must also have adequate PPE.
 Where possible, restricting new staff to low-risk environments would be an alternative and perhaps preferred strategy.

 If there is anything that we can do to support you throughout this difficult period outside of the above, then please get in touch.